Mental Illness Navigation & Support (MINS) Program

 What Do We Do?

-- Connect individuals/family members/caregivers to resources in the community to support their mental and behavioral health
+- Connect individuals/family members/caregivers to resources, providers, and healers in the community to support their mental and behavioral health

 How To Reach Us